Our review of Paper Mario: The Thousand-Year Door, developed by Nintendo. Available now for Nintendo Switch.

 You’ve got your Golfs and your Karts, your Parties and your Paints.
 You’ve even got, if you’re so inclined, some Mansions and Showtime!s to play around in.

 But of all the various and sundry Mario spin-offs over the decades, there has been none so offbeat as the Paper Mario titles.
-The original, released in 2000 on the Nintendo 64, was a surprise hit, borrowing elements from both the main Mario run-and-jumps and the Square-developed Super Mario RPG, to tell its own, wholly unique experience.
+The original, released in 2000 on the Nintendo 64, was a surprise hit, borrowing elements from both the main Mario run-and-jumps and the Square-developed Super Mario RPG, to tell its own, wholly unique story.
 Combining role-playing games, puzzlers, and adventure titles, Paper Mario charted a new path for Mario, one that continues to surprise and delight players to this day.

 With its paper cut-out aesthetic, Paper Mario was also startlingly beautiful to look at, and, it must be noted, very funny, with a cheeky sense of humour about itself.
 Four sequels followed – I’m partial to the underappreciated Wii title Super Paper Mario (2007) – but consensus is that the best of the bunch remains 2004 GameCube title Paper Mario: The Thousand-Year Door.